khulnasoft/khulnasoft/doc/dev/setup/quickstart.md

 That prints a list of possible configurations which you can start with `sg start`.

-For example, you can start Sourcegraph in the mode it uses on Sourcegraph.com by running the following in one terminal window
+For example, you can start Khulnasoft in the mode it uses on Khulnasoft.com by running the following in one terminal window

 ```sh
 sg start dotcom